Pundeng/lol-inhouse-ocr/README.md

 > The project was developed around a specific set of League of Legends post-game screenshot layouts, so additional configuration may be required for different resolutions or UI versions.

-## My Contribution

-This project was developed collaboratively with one other developer.

-I implemented the majority of the project, including the core OCR workflow, image-processing pipeline, data parsing, and integration of extracted statistics into structured output.
-My collaborator contributed to portions of the implementation and helped with development and testing.

-I understand and can explain the complete pipeline, including the collaboratively written portions.

 ## Limitations

 * The current template-matching approach is designed around specific League of Legends post-game UI layouts.